rudykh-yaroslav/microservices/README.md

 There are two configuration files in src/main/resources directory:

-- application.properties - allows to set the main service port,m anagement endpoints port and he address that the management endpoints are available on.
+- application.properties - allows to set the main service port, management endpoints port, the address that the management endpoints are available on and DB connection properties.
 - logback.xml - logging configuration providing both console and file logging by default.
 File logs are created in logs directory.